 SPACE AND SOLAR SYSTEM

-That was the discussion related to the Sun’s atmosphere in further lecture we will study about Eclipse.
+That was the few discussion related to the Sun’s atmosphere in further lecture we will more elaborate this topic.